-The American Express Choice Card was just released on December 10, 2020, with the aim of offering a high-quality, no-nonsense card for Canadians not looking to pay an annual fee.
+The American Express Choice Card was released in December, 2020, with the aim of offering a high-quality, no-nonsense card for Canadians not looking to pay an annual fee.
 And after digging into the details of this card, I think it does a very good job of offering just that.

 In this review, I’ll break down why you may want to consider getting a Choice Card of your own, and how you can integrate it into your wider credit card portfolio.

 First, let’s look at the benefits of the Choice Card.

 American Express Choice Card: Features & Benefits

 |Welcome Bonus Points (MR Select Points)||10,000|

 When you charge $1,000 to the card in the first 3 months

 |Points Earned Per $1 Spent On Card Purchases||1|